DataTables/Dist-DataTables-SearchPanes-Foundation/Readme.md

 # SearchPanes for DataTables with styling for [Foundation](https://get.foundation/)

-This package contains a built distribution of the [SearchPanes extension](https://datatables.net/extensions/searchpanes) for [DataTables](https://datatables.net/) with styling for [Foundation](https://get.foundation/).
+This is the distribution package for the [SearchPanes extension](https://datatables.net/extensions/searchpanes) for [DataTables](https://datatables.net/) with styling for [Foundation](https://get.foundation/).

 The SearchPanes extension for DataTables provides improved Searching functionality allowing users to select options from a "Pane" which will then in turn search the DataTable and return the relevant results.
 There are multiple configuration options available to enhance SearchPanes.